Dangerous dog sickness bug sweeping the UK

 There is prolonged vomiting that lasts 5 or more days

-You observe excessive diarrhoea and blood in the stool
+You observe excessive diarrhea and blood in the stool

 Your dog appears lethargic or run down